What is plastic bronchitis?

 Follow-up care for plastic bronchitis

-Follow-up care will be managed primarily by your or your child’s primary physician in coordination with the physicians from the Center for Lymphatic Imaging and Interventions for specific treatments like medication changes or medication weans.
+Follow-up care will be managed primarily by your or your child’s primary physician in coordination with the physicians from the Jill and Mark Fishman Center for Lymphatic Disorders for specific treatments like medication changes or medication weans.
 In patients with certain types of congenital heart disease, follow-up care will also be managed in coordination with CHOP’s Single Ventricle Survivorship Clinic, part of the Fontan Rehabilitation, Wellness, Activity and Resilience Development (FORWARD) Program.

 Plastic bronchitis research